shivanshsen7/upgraded-chainsaw/README.md

 # Project 04: Fight online abuse
-### If there is python 2 version install remove 3 from  commands
+### If there is no python2 version installed remove '3' from  commands
 Use this command to acticate environment `$ source env/bin/activate`
 <br>
 Use this command to install all the requirements